Skip to content

 • Sell as: Charge by individual units or by a packaged group of units.
 If you use packages, you specify the number of units per package and how to round (up or down) for partial packages.

 • Advanced settings: You can optionally specify the product tax code.
-You can also add a unit label, a lookup key, metadata, and rate settings metadata.
+You can also add a unit label, a lookup key, and metadata on the rate and the billable item.

 When you create a rate card, provide a display name, currency, service interval, and tax behavior.